Makii04/Makii04.github.io/acerca-de.md

 ---
 layout: page
-title: Acerca de
+title: acerca de
-permalink: /Acerca-de/
+permalink: /acerca-de/
 ---

 Some information about you!